Don Orsillo: Other announcing duties

 In addition to his Red Sox duties, Orsillo has called the Beanpot hockey tournament and Boston College Eagles men's basketball on NESN.
 He was also the play-by-play announcer for Providence College men's basketball for Cox Sports.
-Orsillo has also called Big East basketball for the Big East Network which is run by ESPN Regional Television.
+Orsillo has also called Big East basketball for the Big East Network which was run by ESPN Regional Television.
 He was also a Springfield Falcons (AHL) broadcaster and voice of the Falcons from 1994 to 1996.

 From 2007 to 2013, Orsillo was one of the voices of the Major League Baseball Division Series on TBS.
 He was one of four play-by-play men to work each of the years TBS had exclusive rights to the Division Series.
 His first call was the 2007 National League wild card playoff between the Colorado Rockies and San Diego Padres, with Joe Simpson serving as his color man.
 After working with Harold Reynolds in the 2008 Division Series, Orsillo had Buck Martinez as his color commentator.
 His most recent Division Series assignment was the 2013 series between the Detroit Tigers and the Oakland Athletics.
 As recently as 2017, Orsillo has been calling select Sunday afternoon regular season games for TBS.
 Also in 2017, he began calling select Saturday afternoon regular season games for Fox and FS1.

 In 2018, Orsillo returned to calling playoff action, calling the entirety of the 2018 ALDS between the Astros and the Indians alongside analyst Dennis Eckersley.
 This was due to Ernie Johnson being unable to work the games following a diagnosis of blood clots in both of Johnson's legs.
-He became a permanent member of the postseason team working alongside analyst Jeff Francoeur.
+When Johnson was given his studio hosting duties back, Orsillo became a permanent member of the postseason team in 2020, working alongside analyst Jeff Francoeur until 2022, when he was replaced by Bob Costas.

 Personal life

-Orsillo currently lives in Coronado, California, with his wife Kathy Maguire Orsillo.
+Orsillo lives in Coronado, California, with his wife, Kathy Maguire Orsillo.
+They previously lived in Smithfield, Rhode Island.